rcalef/rcalef.github.io/_posts/2024-12-07-scRNAseq-assumptions.md

 What exactly is a rank-value encoding?
 Well, a typical representation of gene expression is a vector $$ x \in \mathbb{R}^N $$, where $$ N $$ is the number of genes, and each entry is a measure of the corresponding gene's expression.
 In a rank-value encoding, gene expression is instead represented as a list of N strings, where the strings are gene names, and are ordered in descending order of the underlying gene expression value.

-{% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_rank_value_schematic.png" class="img-fluid" %}
+{% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_rank_value_schematic.png" class="img-fluid" %}
 <div class="caption">
     Standard encoding of gene expression values compared to a rank-value encoding.
 </div>